Navinda Kottege

 Marco Hutter

-27 Years of Climbing and Walking Robots – Are we there?
+27 Years of Climbing and Walking Robots – Are we there ?

 Abstract: In recent years, we have seen tremendous progress in the field of legged robotics and the application of quadrupedal systems in real-world scenarios.
 Besides the massive improvement of the hardware systems to rugged and certified products by a number of companies, recent developments in perception, navigation planning, and reinforcement learning for locomotion control have unleashed a new level of robot mobility and autonomy to operate in challenging terrain.
 In this presentation, I will talk about our work on control and autonomy for legged robots and other mobile machines.
 I will give insights into the underlying methodologies, present some of the most interesting findings, and talk about real-world deployments in the wild.
 With thousands of (commercial) legged robots in the field and tremendous progress in the technology of the last decade, what are the remaining research questions for our community?

-His research interests are in the development of novel machines and machines and their intelligence to operate in rough and challenging environments.
+His research interests are in the development of novel machines and their intelligence to operate in rough and challenging environments.
 Together with his team, he realized a number of legged robots, mobile manipulators, and autonomous excavators that find applications including industrial inspection, construction and forest operations, household assistance, and extraterrestrial exploration.
 Marco is part of the National Centers of Competence in Research (NCCR) Robotics, Digital Fabrication, and Automation, PI in various international projects (e.g. EU NI, DigiForest), and winner of international challenges such as the DARPA SubT competition.
 Moreover, Marco is a co-founder of several ETH Startups, such as ANYbotics AG or Gravis Robotics AG, which commercialize legged robots and autonomous construction equipment.

 Alin Albu-Schäffer